 I attribute this leap in quality to the fact that the LambWeston brand of frozen potato products is certified by the US Potato Board.
 I can always be sure of the product quality whenever the package carries this seal.
 Nowadays, I don’t buy indiscriminately.
 I look for this seal.

 Whenever I want to cook something new, Google is my friend.
 So my search for a doable Poutine recipe led me this Quick and Easy Poutine Recipe by Serious Eats.
-Oh but I want my poutine to be unique too so I took the base gravy recipe and tweaked it in order to come up with my own Pinoy Style Poutine.
+Oh but I want my poutine to be unique too so I took the base gravy recipe and tweaked a bit it in order to come up with my own Pinoy Style Poutine.
 It took me two tries to get the gravy right.
-The original recipe had vinegar which everyone hated.
-I removed it and everyone was much happier.
+The original Serious Eats recipe had vinegar which everyone hated.
+Thus my poutine was left pretty much uneaten.
+I have since then adjusted the gravy a few times to come up with my own version.

 Pinoy Style Poutine